Spreadsheet Models for Managers

 stream

 A range of cells, usually a portion of a single row.
-We call it a 'stream' because we think of it as representing a time series of a model attribute.
-For example, it could represent a revenue stream.
+We call it a “stream” because we think of it as representing a time series of a model attribute.
+For example, it could represent revenue generated in each of the time periods of a model.

 synthesis